Palmipalooza/widgets/README.md

 ![picture](Accordion-Demo.png)

 Search Widget - text box for user input.
 Pings wikipedia api and a list of titles and summaries.
+Search component keeps track of this piece of state with hooks.

 Hooks Used: useState, useEffect